Lee-Yang-zero ratio method in three-dimensional Ising model: Lee-Yang-zero ratios and Binder cumulant

-The fit analyses based on Eqs.~\eqref{eq:LYZR_nonlinear} and~\eqref{eq:Binder_nonlinear} in the previous subsection assume the validity of the FSS~\eqref{eq:FSS_F} or~\eqref{eq:FSS_Z}.
-As Fig.~\ref{fig:LYZRs_L_fit} shows, however, our numerical results at small $L$ clearly do not intersect at the same point, indicating the violation of the scaling.
+The fit analyses based on Eqs.~\eqref{eq:LYZR_nonlinear} and~\eqref{eq:Binder_nonlinear} in the previous subsection assume the validity of the FSS relations~\eqref{eq:FSS_F} or~\eqref{eq:FSS_Z}.
+As Fig.~\ref{fig:LYZRs_L_fit} shows, however, our numerical results at small $L$ clearly do not intersect at the same point, indicating the correction to the scaling.
 In this section, we investigate this effect in more detail and perform the analysis of $r_{n1}$ after eliminating its effect.

 In Fig.~\ref{fig:LYZRs_B4}, we show the values of $R_{21}(T,L)$ and $B_4(T,L)$ at $T=T_{\rm c}$ determined by the intersection analysis based on Eqs.~\eqref{eq:LYZR_nonlinear} and~\eqref{eq:Binder_nonlinear} at $L_{\rm min}=128$ by the blue diamonds as functions of $1/L$.
 For comparison, we also plot the same quantities at $T=T_{\rm c}$ in Eq.~\eqref{eq:Tc} by the red circles.
 Provided that the FSS is valid and $T_{\rm c}$ is determined exactly, these quantities should be independent of $1/L$, $R_{21}(T_{\rm c},L)=r_{21}$ and $B_4(T_{\rm c},L)=b_4$, whose values obtained by the intersection analyses in the previous subsection are shown by the horizontal solid lines in the figure.
 The black dashed line in the lower panel indicates the previous result of $b_4$ in Eq.~\eqref{eq:B4atCP}.